-Visual Composer is easily one of the first (or the first) page builder plugins available for WordPress.
-Even after rebranding as Page Builder, WPBakery’s plugin still boasts that they have the all-time most popular page builder for WordPress.
+WPBakery Page Builder is easily one of the first, if not the first page builder plugins available for WordPress.
+WPBakery’s plugin still boasts that they have the all-time most popular page builder for WordPress.
 The reality is that though lifetime sales may still stack higher than it’s competitor’s, the time for this page builder is long over.

 Improved live editing

 Since the last time I looked at WPBakery Page builder, it looks like the developers have made some dramatic performance improvements to the live editing screen.
 WPBakery Page Builder has long offered a live editing view but until recently the interface was slow to the point that it was virtually unusable.

 However, even with the performance improvements, there are some aspects of the live editing view that are difficult to manage.
 For example, dragging an element from one row to another can be a frustrating experience.
 After a couple of attempts, I had to resort to the back end editor to move the element.

 WPBakery offers two views for their page builder.
 They have a back end editor which can be found on the WordPress page or post editing screen and a front end editor that allows for live editing.
 Both editors have a very dated look but still well designed interface and use colorful icons to make modules stand out.

 My mild gripes and acknowledging some slight usability improvements are the good parts about using WPBakery Page Builder

 On the more critical side of my review is the glitchy behavior of the UI, slow page saving, inconsistent settings options between elements, and a large number of usability oversights and outright failures.
 Taken all together, these drawbacks make using WPBakery Page Builder a frustrating experience.